File Permissions and 403 Errors

 - Failed to load resource: the server responded with a status of 403 (Forbidden)

 Essentially if you see any of these errors or anything that looks like these errors (“forbidden”, ”denied” or “failed”) it’s probably safe to assume that your file permissions need to be reset.
 A good all-around first step to resolving a 403 error is to simply reset default file permissions.

 Default file permissions are restricted for security purposes.
 If you edit these on your site, the change will not be retained.

 There is no way to force higher permissions beyond these default settings.
-For example if a plugin requests a directory be set to 777, it will not be possible on WP Engine.
+For example, if a plugin requests a directory be set to 777, it will not be possible on WP Engine.

-How to Reset File Permissions
+Reset File Permissions

 File permissions can be restored to their defaults from two locations: within your User Portal, and within your WordPress Admin Dashboard.
 When resetting file permissions using either method, it will reset the permissions for both your live and legacy staging environments.